Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity

 \subsubsection{Post-Newtonian corrections}

-General relativity changes the dynamics of astronomical systems resulting in variations in the evolution of the orbital elements for two-body systems.
+General relativity changes the dynamics of astronomical systems.
+This results in variations in the evolution of the orbital elements for two-body systems.

-The secular evolution in the argument of periastron, forms one of the major tests for general relativity.
-The osculating elements, instantanious orbital parameters under the influence of a perturbing acceleration, can be derived from the perturbing acceleration using Lagrange's planetary equations, \citep{Lagrange1772,merritt2013dynamics}.
+The secular evolution in the argument of periastron forms one of the major tests for general relativity.
+The osculating elements, instantaneous orbital parameters under the influence of a perturbing acceleration, can be derived from the perturbing acceleration using Lagrange's planetary equations \citep{Lagrange1772,merritt2013dynamics}.

-We numerically integrate Lagrange's planetary equations for the first order post-Newtonian perturbation using Euler's method \citep{Euler1760}.
-We decrease the time step until the solution convergences; for the earlier adopted binary we used initial eccentrities $e_{0}\in\{0.1,0.5,0.9\}$ the resulting theoretical osculating elements are presented in fig.\,\ref{fig:osculatingelements}.
-The post-Newtonian terms become more important for higher eccentricities because near periastron, the relative velocity of the particles becomes large while the distance becomes smaller for larger eccentricities.
+We numerically integrated Lagrange's planetary equations for the first-order post-Newtonian perturbation using Euler's method \citep{Euler1760}.
+We decreased the time step until the solution convergenced.
+For the earlier adopted binary, we used initial eccentrities $e_{0}\in\{0.1,0.5,0.9\}$ .
+The resulting theoretical osculating elements are presented in fig.\,\ref{fig:osculatingelements}.
+The post-Newtonian terms become more important for larger eccentricities because near periastron, the relative velocity of the particles becomes large while the distance becomes smaller for higher eccentricities.

-Direct numerical integration of the equations of motion should reproduce these osculating elements, and in particular the secular change in the argument of periastron.
-We use the same binary as before and use a post-Newtonian perturbation to integrate one orbit.
-Note that for a two-body system, the EIH equations of motion reduce to the pairwise approximation.
-In fig.\,\ref{fig:postnewtonianconservedelements}, we present the relative error of the osculating elements integrated using the regularized Hermite and compare them to the theoretical prediction.
+Direct numerical integration of the equations of motion should reproduce these osculating elements, and in particular, the secular change in the argument of periastron.
+We used the same binary as before and a post-Newtonian perturbation to integrate one orbit.
+For a two-body system, the EIH equations of motion reduce to the pairwise approximation.
+In fig.\,\ref{fig:postnewtonianconservedelements} we present the relative error of the osculating elements integrated using the regularized Hermite and compare them to the theoretical prediction.
 We also show the integration error in total energy, including the post-Newtonian energy (eq.\,\ref{eq:energy}).